The QATSPY Golfer’s Sports Page: Golf Swing Tips

-After the camera crew replayed the video of Anna preparing to take her golf shot, it was clear that the sole of the club made contact with the sand, ever so lightly.
-After this, Anna was first to play her third shot into the green on 17.
-After her third shot on 17th, Anna was informed of the infraction of Rule 13-4b.
-This was before Brittany made her approach shot into the 17th green.
+After the camera crew replayed the video of Anna Nordqvist preparing to take her golf shot in the bunker, it was clear that the sole of the club made contact with the sand, ever so lightly.
+After this, Anna Nordqvist was first to play her third shot into the green on 17.
+After her third shot on 17th, Anna Nordqvist was informed of the infraction of Rule 13-4b.
+This was before Brittany Lang made her approach shot into the 17th green.

-Brittany Lang won the Women’s U.S. Open, but this wasn’t what was significant about the competition between two great players.
+Brittany Lang won the Women’s U.S. Open, but this wasn’t what was significant about the competition between these two great players.
 It was Anna Nordqvist’s response after the play-off tournament.
 She took responsibility for the infraction of the rules, revealing an important lesson that this great game teaches players, the importance of sportsmanship, the heart and soul of the QATSPY Golfer’s Sports Page.
 Alice Cooper, the singer and golfer, has a great quote that described this situation- Mistakes are a part of the game, it’s how well you recover from them, that’s the mark of a great player.

 Anna Nordqvist demonstrated that she is a great player, but her sportsmanship and character after the tournament.
-This was shown in her statement to Golf Channel where she said, “Nobody should feel sorry for me!
+This was shown in her statement to Golf Channel where Anna Nordqvist stated, “Nobody should feel sorry for me!
 I’m proud of how I played my round and the tournament.”
 This goes directly to the idea that successful people are more concerned about their processes than their results.
-The QATSPY Golfer’s Sports Page can’t agree more with character, sportsmanship, and especially the focuses on the process that you have control over, rather than the results you have less control over.
+The QATSPY Golfer’s Sports Page can’t agree more with character, sportsmanship, and especially the focuses on the process that the golfer exercise control over, rather than the results the golfer has less control over over.

 The Lessons Young People Can Take from Golf

 If young people want to take something from this Women’s U.S. Open, it is not so much who won the tournament, but how it was played.
-Wins fade away with time, but character and reputation endure.
-Ten years from now, if you ask a fan of golf who won the 2016 Women’s U.S. Open, they might have to think, if they could remember at all.
+Wins fade away with time, but character, sportsmanship, and reputation endure for ever.
+Ten years from now, if you ask a fan of golf who won the 2016 Women’s U.S. Open, they might have to think or Google the question, if they could remember at all.
 But they would remember Anna Nordqvist’s response to the playoff.
 This is why sports and especially golf is important to build character and instill sportsmanship, as noted in my book, The ESPY Golf Swing Coach, in Section 5.5.

-Why in ESPY APP I Push the Values of Golf
+Why in QATSPY Golfer’s Sports Page Pushes the Values of Golf

-The reason that the ESPY APP is significant is because there are no favorites in golf.
+The reason that sportsmanship in golf is significant, is because there are no favorites in golf.
 The rules are equally applied to all.
 And the golf course does not show particularity between players.
-This is what is pure about the game of golf and sports competition, in general.
+This is what is pure about the game of golf and the sports of competition, in general.
 The person is tested, based on what Rev. Martin Luther King Jr., stated in his I have a Dream Speech, “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”
 I would add to Rev. King’s statement, as it applies to sports– …..character, determination, and hard work.”

-Anna Nordqvist, the golf world did not judge you, based on the results of the tournament, but on the basis of your character.
+Anna Nordqvist, the golf world did not judge you, based on the results of the tournament, but on the basis of your character and sportsmanship.
 Every young person and athlete learned a valuable lesson from you!
 It was that character does matter!
 Thank you for reminding us of this!

 To have a positive influence on others, while improving your golf swing and game, get your copy of The ESPY Golf Swing Coach from the following links: